Qualcomm decides against breakup, says current structure best

 Chipmakers have raced to merge this year as they seek to meet demand for cheaper chips and to diversify their offerings to adapt to new trends such as the "Internet of Things."

-Feinseth said Qualcomm should also join the fray, buying, for example, Apple supplier Skyworks Solutions Inc.
+Feinseth said Qualcomm should also join the fray, buying, for example, Apple supplier Skyworks Solutions Inc (SWKS.O).

 Qualcomm, which has been facing a host of problems in China including delays in closing new licensing agreements, said on Tuesday it was making progress on closing the deals.

-(This story corrects to remove analyst comment referring to Qualcomm evolving into a fabless company.
+(The story was refiled to correct to remove the analyst comment referring to Qualcomm evolving into a fabless company.
 Qualcomm confirms it does not have any chip fabrication plants.)

 (Reporting by Devika Krishna Kumar in Bengaluru; Additional reporting by Liana Baker in New York and Sayantani Ghosh in Bengaluru; Editing by Ted Kerr)